Learn about why product decomposition is important to agile requirements, and learn about the steps that create a value-driven product hierarchy.

 Notice that reading from left to right, that the detail gets more refined.
 You can also create this top down like an org chart.
 It's all about the user perspective rather than technical.
 The user features are chunked out level by level as the layers develop.
 How about we try this?
 As a challenge try to build out the shipping area functionality of the example decomposition.
 Take some time now or later to think about how to chunk out the shipping function, and draw a few boxes to show what the shipping area might look like if we expanded this visual to break that function down further.

 I've created an exercise file with the potential for what it would look like to see if you're on track.
 Product maps help us dialogue, plan, and analyze the product and it's detailed functions and features.
 They help us see the product's big picture, and help us on the way to great results.

-- Agile principles from a business analyst perspective
+- Identify agile principles five through eight from a business analyst’s perspective.

 - Explore the business analyst’s point of view on an agile team.